rachaeltay/Orbital/README.md

 # README

 ## Project Scope
-Mobile app to allow users to view and locate events in Singapore
+Mobile app to allow users to view, locate and create events on a map

-A map-based mobile app designed to show events in Singapore that allows users to purview events currently happening, and sign up for events.
+A map-based mobile app designed to allows users to sign up for current events as well as discover upcoming events based on several criteria such as their interests and location.
 Users can also host their own events and invite others.
 The app updates with real time to ensure that all events are updated.

 ![iphonenight.PNG](assets/iphonenight.PNG)

 ## Problem motivation
-Singaporeans looking to get in touch with the latest happenings will now have a one-stop shop with listings of all events happening.
+Enthusiasts looking to get in touch with the latest happenings will now have a one-stop shop with listings of all events happening.
 No longer will they need to trawl through multiple websites and look through obscure listings.
-Users can also send invites through the app to coordinate with other users.
-Up-and-coming events now have a platform to showcase their offerings and boost their local presence.
+Users can also send invites through the app to coordinate with other like-minded individuals.
+Up-and-coming events now have a platform to showcase their offerings and boost their presence.

 ## Proposed Features and Technologies
 ![googlemaps.PNG](assets/googlemaps.PNG)
+- Users will be able to sign up and maintain accounts with the use of Google Firebase
 - Use of Google Maps or other maps API will be the mainstay of the app | to allow geo-mapping of events
-- Stored using SQL
-- Users will be able to sign up and maintain accounts with the use of Google Firebase
+- Events can be filtered at the user's request
+- Front-end will be built using React and React-Native cos rachael say it's easier than java

 Level of Achievement: Gemini